Stonks-tech/GoodPicker/readme.md

 # GoodNumberPicker

-`GoodNumberPicker` is a Android library that provides a number picker with customizable UI.
+`GoodPicker` is an Android library that provides a picker with customizable UI.
 It was developed as alternative to the default `NumberPicker` widget, which is not customizable enough and has some issues.
-The library does not have many options itself, but it is easy to expand.
+The library does not have many options itself, but it is easy to expand so you can implement any UI you can imagine.
 Feel free to request new features or report bugs.

 ## Examples